rolypolytoy/S1/README.md

 We also need ~500m of 14 AWG aluminium wire which is either insulated or enameled, for as cheap as possible, which is roughly 14.5 USD, and definitely under 100

 Every exterior of the EM lens should be in 4 pieces, and the pole piece as 1.
 Design the CAD files of these next.
-Scanning coils (solenoid), stigmators (octupole), and alignment coils (quadrupole) also necessary using 14AWG Al wire and M19 cores where relevant.
+Scanning coils (solenoid), stigmators (octupole), and alignment coils (quadrupole) also necessary using 14AWG Al wire where relevant.

-For the yoke of the magnetic lenses we'll use soft iron, and for the pole piece we'll use Permalloy.
+For the yoke of the magnetic lenses we'll use electrical steel, and for the pole piece we'll use 99.95% iron (electropolished and nickelplated ofc).

 Make a singular CAD Assembly file with all details.